Planning permit process

 It's important that you don't proceed with any unauthorised changes until they've been properly assessed and approved.
 Council will consider retrospective amendment applications as though the work has not yet been done, so it's best to get approval first.

 The Victorian planning system is set up to ensure that you have the opportunity to comment on a planning permit that may affect you before a decision is made.
-Anyone can lodge an objection to a planning permit application, and Council must consider all objections when assessing the application.
+Anyone can lodge an submission to a planning permit application, and Council must consider all objections when assessing the application.

 • Write a letter or email, that includes your name and contact details (including address), the planning application number, address of the property in question, and a statement of how the proposal will affect you.